Being Consistently Profitable in Forex & CFD Trading - a Myth or a Reality?

 The other part of overtrading is trading too much.
 A lot of people say that frivolous leveraging is to blame.
 Well, is it?
 Forex and CFD brokers often offer significant leverage on their trading accounts.
 In theory, this was originally to provide traders with the chance to make reasonable profits from small investments, thus enabling more people to see the value in trading, and use it as a service that brokers provide.
-In practice, however, taking high leverage is still common for beginner traders who are tempted by maximising their potential profits, but instead maximise their actual loss.

 Yet the devil is in the detail.
 High leverage is not intrinsically a bad thing.
 It allows a trader to deal with larger volumes, which results in them having less free margin to use in the case of a drawdown.
 Higher volumes mean more pip value – the engine of profit and loss.
 However, it is the trader's choice to trade an unreasonably high volume that makes an account more susceptible to margin calls.
 As for the leverage itself – if anything, it's there to help a trader who should already understand how leverage works and respect it.